Renee was appointed as Te Tumu Whakarae, Chief Executive in June 2021.

 Lynda has a strong background in Human Resources, Leadership, Organisational Development, Change Management, and Health and Safety — spanning both public and private sectors.
 She has five years at EQC (the Earthquake Commission) and eight years at New Zealand Trade and Enterprise under her belt.
 She’s also worked with Oranga Tamariki and various private businesses.

-Lynda joined the us in October 2018.
+Lynda joined us in October 2018.
 She holds an ANZSOG Executive Master’s in Public Administration through Victoria University of Wellington.

 Alistair has worked with the Social Wellbeing Agency, formerly the Social Investment Agency, since its establishment as the Social Investment Unit in 2015.
 He moved into the role of Director Office of the Chief Executive in February 2020.